-The Department continues to seek regular opportunities for practical application of these protocols.
-In July 2014, a U.S. Navy vessel was able to use CUES for the first time during an unplanned encounter with the PLAN.
-It has since been used many times.
 Going forward, the Department is also exploring options to expand the use of CUES to include regional law enforcement vessels and Coast Guards.
-Given the growing use of maritime law enforcement vessels to enforce disputed maritime claims, expansion of CUES to MLE vessels would be an important step in reducing the risk of unintentional conflict.
-54
+Given the growing use of maritime law enforcement vessels to enforce disputed maritime claims, expansion of CUES to MLE [maritime law enforcement] vessels would be an important step in reducing the risk of unintentional conflict.43

-U.S. Navy officials have stated that the CUES agreement is working well, and that the United States (as noted in the passage above) is interested in expanding the agreement to cover coast guard ships.55 Officials from Singapore and Malaysia reportedly have expressed support for the idea.56 An Administration fact sheet about Chinese President Xi Jinping's state visit to the United States on September 24-25, 2015, stated:
+U.S. Navy officials have stated that the CUES agreement is working well, and that the United States (as noted in the passage above) is interested in expanding the agreement to cover coast guard ships.44 Officials from Singapore and Malaysia reportedly have expressed support for the idea.45 An Obama Administration fact sheet about Chinese President Xi Jinping's state visit to the United States on September 24-25, 2015, stated:

-The U.S. Coast Guard and the China Coast Guard have committed to pursue an arrangement whose intended purpose is equivalent to the Rules of Behavior Confidence Building Measure annex on surface-to-surface encounters in the November 2014 Memorandum of Understanding between the United States Department of Defense and the People's Republic of China Ministry of National Defense.57
+The U.S. Coast Guard and the China Coast Guard have committed to pursue an arrangement whose intended purpose is equivalent to the Rules of Behavior Confidence Building Measure annex on surface-to-surface encounters in the November 2014 Memorandum of Understanding between the United States Department of Defense and the People's Republic of China Ministry of National Defense.46